deter-project/docs/site/docs/core/interact.md

+!!! important
+    This page is deprecated.
+Please use our <a href="https://launch.mod.deterlab.net/">new platform</a> and accompanying documentation.

 # Interact With Your Experiment

 When interacting with your experiment you may want to *access your nodes*, *transfer files*, *generate traffic*, *collect statistics*, or *modify your experiment*.
 Sections below provide more information about each of these needs.